akreienbring/akreienbring.github.io/docs/Alfresco_route_to_Liferay/messagesending.md

 }
 ```

-Because Alfresco uses ActiveMQ out-of-the-box you should not need to do any Spring XML fuddelings to be able to import the needed framework.
+Because Alfresco uses ActiveMQ out-of-the-box you should not need to do any Spring XML fumblings to be able to import the needed framework.

 Looks rather easy... but have a look at the [*Broker* class](source/platform/Broker.java) that does some important things for us.

 ### The ActiveMQ Broker
-As ActiveMQ is a separate Server (that by default listens to incoming messages on the TCP port 61616) the Broker will set up a connection to it, create a Queue named *liferay* and, even more important, reuse things to save our ressources.
+As ActiveMQ is a separate Server (that by default listens to incoming messages on the TCP port 61616) the Broker will set up a connection to it, create a Queue named *liferay* and, even more important, reuse things to save our resources.
 If you look into the code, you will see that Connection, Session and MessageProducer can be reused when sending messages.

 ### It's time for a first Test